stefanotorresi/facile-it.github.io/content/blog/eng/json-web-tokens.md

 ---
 ![JWT](/images/json-web-tokens/logo.svg)

-JSON Web Token (JWT) is an open standard [RFC 7519](https://tools.ietf.org/html/rfc7519) that defines a compact, self-contained and secure way for transmitting informations between two parties.
+JSON Web Token (JWT) is an open standard [RFC 7519](https://tools.ietf.org/html/rfc7519) that defines a compact, self-contained and secure way for transmitting information between two parties.

 ### Compact ?

-Using javascript object notation to represent the data we want to transmit, results in saving lots of bytes when the token goes over the network.
+Using javascript object notation to represent the data, means saving lots of bytes when the token goes over the network.

 **Because of it's size** it can be sent over an URL or inside an HTTP Header and can be **easily parsed by a browser**.

-This is more clear when comparing json to other standard like [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) that uses a very verbose XML structure.
+This is more clear when comparing json to other standards like [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) that uses a very verbose XML structure.

 ### Secure ?